gdelfe/Ketamine_effects_on_the_brain/README.md

 # Ketamine effects on the brain, with focus on the Hippocampus and the Pre-Frontal Cortex

-This repo contains Python and Matlab code for the analysis of the Ketamine's effects on the brain a mouse model, work done within And&eacute; Fenton Lab at NYU.
+This repo contains Python and Matlab code for the analysis of the Ketamine's effects on the brain a mouse model, work done within Andr&eacute; Fenton Lab, at NYU.

 The mice receive 3 subsequent and increasing doses of Ketamine, one every 30 min, in a resting state dynamics (no specific task).
 The animals are free to move without restrictions in a 2D arena. </br>